Neighbourhood data & community insight for Norfolk & Waveney

 People whose day-to-day activities are limited by their health or disability is just over 1 in 5.
-It is estimated that people 18 to 64 who have a moderate physical disability are 8.1% and 2.5% a serious physical disability, which equates to over 41,500 and 12,500 people.
-Both rates are slightly higher than England (7.8% and 2.3%).
+It is estimated prevalence of physical disability aged 16 to 64 is 11.8% a little less than 62,000 people, slightly higher than England at 11.1%.

 Norfolk has three prisons; HMP Bure, HMP Norwich and HMP Wayland.
 Offenders are more likely to smoke, misuse drugs and/or alcohol, suffer mental health problems, report having a disability, self-harm, attempted suicide and die prematurely compared to the general population.
 The links between poor health and reoffending have been documented along with the links with drugs and alcohol, housing and employment.
 Norfolk’s level of reoffending as a percentage of those who reoffend is similar to the national level, however first time offenders rate is higher than the national figure.

-Hospital admissions for victims of violent crime (including sexual violence) is significantly lower than that of England although the rate of violent crime and sexual offences rates per 1,000 population is similar or higher than that of England.
+Hospital admissions for victims of violent crime (including sexual violence) is significantly lower than that of England although the rate of violent crime and sexual offences rates per 1,000 population is slightly lower than that of England.